revolunet/sublimetext-markdown-preview/README.md

 ## Support :

-- Any bugs about Markdown Preview please fell free to file a bug [here][issue].
+- Any bugs about Markdown Preview please fell free to report [here][issue].
 - And you are welcome to fork and submit pullrequests.